 One of the most understated icons in New York City, the Brooklyn Bridge is also considered the eighth wonder of the world.
-It’s beloved by both New Yorkers and tourists alike and offer stunning views of the New York City harbor, the Empire State Building, One World Trade Center, and the Statue of Liberty.
-Find out why Brooklyn Bridge walk should be at the top of your must-do list.
+It’s beloved by both New Yorkers and tourists alike and offers stunning views of the New York City harbor, the Empire State Building, One World Trade Center, and the Statue of Liberty.
+Find out why Brooklyn Bridge walk should be at the top of your must-see list.

 Why You Should Visit the Brooklyn Bridge

 Iconic: Considered one of the modern wonders of the world, the Brooklyn Bridge is the most recognizable bridge in New York City.

 Architectural: The Brooklyn Bridge was the longest suspension bridge of its day.
 It was the first suspension bridge to utilize steel cabling and electricity.

 Kid Friendly: Kids adore walking over the bridge and checking out the awesome views of the nearby Statue of Liberty, World Trade Center, and Empire State Building.

 Historic: Built by John, Washington, and Emily Roebling between 1869 to 1883, the bridge has a long and dramatic history (and herstory!).

 Outdoorsy: You can’t help but appreciate the Great Outdoors from the bridge.
 The one-mile Brooklyn Bridge walk allows you to appreciate the city from 135 feet above the East River.